Read about types of candles and types of wax in Part 1.

 How much fragrance should I use in my candle?
 If you google that question, your number 1 response will tell you to use 1oz of fragrance per 1 pound of wax.
 Some people think that using more fragrance will give you a stronger scented candle.
 Let me be the first to yell out, all of that is flat out wrong.

 Consult your wax.
 Every wax you purchase is going to have a Max Fragrance load percentage.
 This is the most fragrance oil that your wax can hold without impairing the burn.
-Too much wax can clog the wick and actually make your candle have a weaker scent throw.
+Too much fragrance oil in a candle can clog the wick and actually make your candle have a weaker scent throw.
 It won’t blend with the wax correctly and cause wet spots.
-All sorts of nasty problems can come from adding too much fragrance.
+All sorts of nasty problems can come from adding too much fragrance oil in a candle.

 1. Figure out how many candles you are going to make